What’s the meaning of recruitment? Let’s start with something interesting…

 Difference between recruitment and selection in HRM

 There is a clear difference between recruitment and selection.
-As you may have guessed from looking at the recruitment process, recruitment and selection are very different things.
+As you may have guessed from looking at the recruitment process, recruitment and selection are very different.

 As we’ve identified, recruitment refers to the overall hiring process from start to finish.
-It can also be viewed as the process for finding candidates and attracting them to apply for the position.
+It can also be viewed as finding candidates and attracting them to apply for the position.

 Whereas selection is shortlisting the candidates to identify and offer the job role to the right person.
 The selection process allows the HRM staff to differentiate qualified applicants from unqualified applicants.